Are You an Introvert in an Extrovert-Oriented Workplace?

 Depleting too much energy by performing in a manner incongruent with your preferred behavior will lead to a stressed reaction.
-Early warning signs of stress include noticing that an employee has reverted to an exaggerated form of his or her innately preferred behavior.
+Early warning signs of stress include noticing that an employee has reverted to an exaggerated form of their innately preferred behavior.

 For those employees who prefer introversion, who naturally tend to turn inward, stress signs may materialize in the form of withdrawal.

-However, if a stressful situation is left unresolved, unconscious functions will take over, and the employee may begin exhibiting the opposite of his or her normal behavioral preference.
+However, if a stressful situation is left unresolved, unconscious functions will take over, and the employee may begin exhibiting the opposite of their normal behavioral preference.
 This may sound harmless, but because you may not be as comfortable operating on this side of your personality, a stress reaction may result.

 It will often take the form of an immature expression of the opposite of what you’re like under normal circumstances.
 Therefore, if you typically have a calm, reserved disposition, under extreme stress you may exhibit uncharacteristic outbursts or other outward expressions.